 To apply for this role

-Your application should comprise a succinct cover letter which addresses the key selection criteria, together with an up-to-date résumé to be sent to firstname.lastname@example.org by Friday 26 April 2019, with interviews to be held from 02 May 2019.
+Your application should comprise a succinct cover letter which addresses the key selection criteria, together with an up-to-date résumé to be sent to firstname.lastname@example.org by midnight 28 August 2019.
+Shortlisting will occur during the application process with interviews to be held week beginning 2 September 2019.

 We are looking for a new Project Administrator to support the day-to-day administration work of the Workforce Development Project Team.

 This multi-million dollar Project led by NTV, in collaboration with industry and training partners across Victoria, has been established to increase the number of specialist practitioners working in the family violence field and improving literacy within the community with respect to changing men’s behaviour to family violence.
 This project will also focus on enhancing the professional development of specialist family violence practitioners and developing the capacity of the VET sector to deliver this training.